FreeDiscovery/FreeDiscovery/doc/installation_instructions.md

  2. To install the optional simhash-py dependency, a g++ (GCC >= 4.8) compiler is required on Linux (on Windows it is not installed).

- 3. A virtual environment with all the dependencies can be setup with the following command,
+ 3. A virtual environment with all the dependencies can be setup with the following commands,

           cd FreeDiscovery
+          conda config --append channels conda-forge
           conda create -n freediscovery-env --file requirements.txt python=3.6

           source activate freediscovery-env   # on Linux/Mac OS X